A Walk In The Yard

 A few of the thornless blackberries being trained on their trellis

-The Southern Bartlett tree which is a variety tree with six varieties of our favorite pears
+The Southern Bartlett tree which is a variety tree with five varieties of our favorite pears

 The Leona Pear, the best pear I grow.